AijaRe/42Porto_cpp/cpp06/README.md

 Exercise skills: explore how data pointers can be represented as integers and to practice converting between these representations.
 Use `reinterpret_cast`.

-`uintptr_t` -	unsigned integer type capable of holding a pointer
+`uintptr_t` -	unsigned integer type capable of holding a pointer.

+Pointers might vary in size across different architectures (32-bit vs 64-bit).
+The C++ standard guarantees that uintptr_t can handle all valid pointer values, ensuring portability.

+Hashing.
+Pointers can be used as unique identifiers for objects.
+Sometimes, when you want to create a hash table, you might want to use pointers as keys.
+However, most hash functions work on integers, so you convert pointers to integers for this purpose.